Queenscliff, New South Wales

 Queenscliff is a suburb of northern Sydney, in the state of New South Wales, Australia.
 Queenscliff is located 16 kilometres north-east of the Sydney central business district, in the local government area of Northern Beaches Council and is part of the Northern Beaches region.

 History

-Queenscliff was named in honor of Queen Victoria.
+Queenscliff was named in honour of Queen Victoria.
 The area was popular with holiday-makers from the early 1900s to World War I, who stayed in holiday shacks on the headland.

 Queenscliff is famous amongst the Australian surf beaches for its "heavy" waves (bomboras) that break out at sea.
 The stories recounting how Dave Jackman dared to ride one in 1961 gave rise to big wave surfing in Australia.

 Population

-In the 2016 Census, there were 3,376 people resident in Queenscliff.
-57.0% of people were born in Australia.
-The most common other countries of birth were England 9.5% and New Zealand 4.0%.
-79.7% of people only spoke English at home.
-The most common responses for religion were No Religion 43.8%, Catholic 22.6%, and Anglican 13.0%.
+In the 2021 Census, there were 3,407 people resident in Queenscliff.
+58.7% of people were born in Australia.
+The most common other countries of birth were England 11.2% and New Zealand 2.9%.
+80.9% of people only spoke English at home.
+The most common responses for religion were No Religion 56.0%, Catholic 20.1%, and Anglican 9.8%.